Coordinated Access

 Coordinated Access Scorecard Guide

-Each question in the CA Scorecard 3.0 has links to the appropriate supporting information in the CA Scorecard Guide.
+Each question in the Coordinated Access Scorecard has links to the appropriate supporting information in the Coordinated Access Scorecard Guide.
 Review the CA Scorecard with your community – document your progress and plan your next steps.
 Here are some ideas for Scorecard Group Exercises.

 Coordinated Access Tools and Community Examples